Aliases for CD46 Gene

 GeneCards Summary for CD46 Gene

-CD46 (CD46 Molecule, Complement Regulatory Protein) is a Protein Coding gene.
-Diseases associated with CD46 include hemolytic uremic syndrome, atypical 2 and atypical hemolytic-uremic syndrome with mcp/cd46 anomaly.
-Among its related pathways are Immune System and Complement and coagulation cascades.
+CD46 (CD46 Molecule) is a Protein Coding gene.
+Diseases associated with CD46 include Hemolytic Uremic Syndrome, Atypical 2 and Measles.
+Among its related pathways are Immune response Lectin induced complement pathway and NF-kappaB Signaling.
 GO annotations related to this gene include receptor activity and enzyme inhibitor activity.
-An important paralog of this gene is CSMD3.
+An important paralog of this gene is ENSG00000276911.

 UniProtKB/Swiss-Prot for CD46 Gene